Press Release October 16, 2019

 Josh Ousley (2005)

-One of the most gifted athletes to wear a Viking uniform, Ousley competed in four years of varsity football, three years of varsity basketball, and four years of varsity baseball.
+One of the most gifted athletes to wear a Viking uniform, Ousley competed in three years of varsity football, three years of varsity basketball, and four years of varsity baseball.
 Primarily a receiver in football, Ousley was twice named All-TVC, in addition to helping lead the Vikings to the playoffs in 2004, the year he also garnered All-District and All Ohio honors.
 He earned all TVC honors in basketball as a member of two TVC Championship teams and one district runner-up squad.
 Ousley proved himself an elite pitcher and outfielder on the baseball field.
 He earned All TVC three times in baseball and was twice named All-District, leading the Vikings during three of the winningest seasons in school history.